puppetlabs/puppetdb/documentation/ha.markdown

 * `last-sync-succeeded` (boolean): Did the last sync succeed?
 * `sync-has-worked-once`(boolean): Has the sync worked at all since starting this process?
-* `sync-has-failed-after-working`(boolean): Has the sync stopped working after working once?
+* `sync-has-failed-after-working`(boolean): Has the sync stopped working after working previously?
 This may be useful for ignoring errors that occur when many machines in the same cluster are starting at the same time.
 * `last-successful-sync-time` (timestamp): The wall-clock time, on the PuppetDB server, of when the last successful sync finished.